 As Executive Director, Mariah Boyle leads the implementation of the Alliance’s strategic plan, aligning and accelerating the work by its members in order to achieve greater collective impact.
 For ten years, Mariah led the traceability and human rights work at FishWise, a non-profit sustainable seafood consultancy.
 In addition, Mariah has worked in conservation as a researcher at the Pacific Shark Research Center and a regulatory scientist at the St. John’s River Water Management District in Florida.
 Mariah holds a master’s degree in marine science from Moss Landing Marine Laboratories and a bachelor’s degree in marine biology from the Florida Institute of Technology.

-"Supporting the collaboration of our member organizations on critical issues and improvement projects is what makes working with the Alliance so rewarding."
+"Supporting the collaboration of our member organizations on critical issues is what makes working with the Alliance so rewarding."

 Meaghan is passionate about the Conservation Alliance’s collaborative efforts to create policies that work for both fisheries and seafood retailers looking to advance their sustainable practices.
 She serves a key role in maintaining the operations of the Alliance with meeting and event expertise, Alliance-wide communications, and finance and operations support.
 Meaghan has over seven years of relevant experience in both the non-profit and corporate sectors.
 In her most recent role at a Chicago-based commercial law firm, she managed the attorney’s client events and sponsorship program.
 Prior to that position, Meaghan was the Senior Coordinator of Special Events at the Lyric Opera of Chicago.
 Meaghan holds a degree in Journalism from Indiana University.